Robust Implicit Regularization via Weight Normalization: Appendix

 We now prove that $D_{\F}$ eventually exceeds its initial value, i.e. there exists $\T>0$ such that $D_{\F}(\z,\xprod(\T)) > D_{\F}(\z,\xprod_0)$, and hence the contradiction.
 Note that the Bregman divergence in our case is given by

 As $\x$ converges to zero, all terms except the last one converge to zero, while the last term blows up to infinity because $\z\geq0$ and $\z$ is not identically zero (as a consequence of $\y$ being not identically zero).
 Thus there exists $k\in\mathbb{N}$ such that $D_{\F}(\z,\xprod(\t_k)) > D_{\F}(\z,\xprod_0)$.
 This contradicts Lemma \ref{lemma:Bregman_divergence_non_increasing}.
-Therefore $\Loss(\x(\t))$ converges to zero. \end{proof} \begin{proof}[Proof of Theorem \ref{theorem:optimality_dynamic_rate}] The convergence of the loss follows directly from Lemma \ref{lemma:convergence_dynamic_rate}.
-Then existence of the limit and the optimality of the limit follows the same proof strategy as in \cite{chou2021more}. \end{proof}
+Therefore $\Loss(\x(\t))$ converges to zero. \end{proof}